TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 This is cobbled together from various scripts and software from github, googling, etc.

-Full credit to creators of borrowed scripts/software (TestToCue, mergechapters.py, direnhanced, ffmpeg, mp4chaps, rubycue, mp3directcut)
+Full credit to creators of borrowed scripts/software (TestToCue, mergechapters.py, direnhanced, ffmpeg, mp4chaps, rubycue, mp3directcut, rxrepl)

-Not everything that is needed is included in this repository, will also need Ruby, python, rubycue gem and its associated gems, mp3directcut, ffmpeg (obviously), mp3tag, rxrepl
+Not everything that is needed is included in this repository, will also need Ruby, python, rubycue gem and its associated gems, mp3directcut, ffmpeg (obviously), mp3tag, rxrepl, (findstr is also used but should be pre-installed on windows, found in system32 if not and can copy it into working directory)

 Any suggestions on how to improve process is appreciated

+NOTE: Every script and bat file (except ruby gems) needs to be in the working directory for this method to work correctly.

 General work flow is:
 1. Merge multiple files to a single file mp3/mp4 file (should be called input.mp3 or m4b to work with .bat files)